anhtranbk/android-mvp/README.md

 # android-mvp
-Micro-library to create Android applications based on MVP pattern
+A micro-library for building Android applications based on MVP pattern